Greensboro council votes to give $2 million for civil rights museum expansion

-GREENSBORO — The City Council agreed 7-1 on Wednesday to give the International Civil Rights Center & Museum $2 million to buy an adjacent building for an expansion — with some stipulations.
+GREENSBORO — The City Council agreed 7-1 to give the International Civil Rights Center & Museum $2 million to buy an adjacent building for an expansion — with some stipulations last week.

 The first $1 million would be in a lump sum and the next $1 million — $250,000 paid over four years — would be contingent on a detailed report on the integrity of the building.
 It also is dependent on the museum obtaining funding from other entities to purchase the 2.2-acre property.